Administration API

 # Pagination

-When it comes to APIs, at times, the number of results of a query is too high to be human-readable.
-In order to improve the understanding of this data, you can use pagination.
+When it comes to APIs, sometimes the amount of results from a query is too high to be efficient and organized.
+To improve the understanding of this data by a person, you can make use of pagination.

 curl -X GET https://test.modyo.com/api/admin/messaging/message_deliveries?campaign_id=15&delivery_id=29 -H 'Authorization: Bearer 8c280d601fc1b361aabb20836841b4b82faab23e990148c91406bbf5e452ab56'

-For example, take a look at the response from this call:
+For example, when viewing the corresponding response of this call:

 {